 April

 Italy Writes is JCU’s national Creative Writing Contest for high school students (scuola secondaria di secondo grado) whose primary language of instruction is NOT English.
-Since 2010, JCU has partnered with the prestigous University of Iowa's International Writing Program for this contest encouraging students and recognizing excellence in developing their creative voices in the English language.
+Since 2010, JCU's Italy Writes has partnered with the prestigious University of Iowa's International Writing Program for this contest, encouraging students and recognizing excellence in developing their creative voices in the English language.

-All students are encouraged to participate in the contest regardless of their interest in earning PCTO certification.
+All high school students are encouraged to participate in the contest regardless of their interest in earning PCTO certification.

-Students can choose one of the following three options:
+Students can choose one of the following categories:

 1 March - Deadline to submit entries using this Contest Submission Form.
-The award ceremony will be held online late May/early June.
+The award ceremony will be held online in late May/early June.
 Awards are announced by the Writer in Residence for JCU's Institute for Creative Writing and Literary Translation.
-For more information write to [email protected].
+For more information, write to [email protected]

 Martina Fantinelli, Raffaele Salari, and Alice Fattori, Class III L (Professor Giulia Gatticchi) at Liceo Scientifico Statale "Giovanni Keplero", Rome (RM), for Salvatore Ferragamo